Prashant Pillai

-Prashant Pillai (born 8 September 1981) is a music producer and composer from India.
+Prashant Pillai (born 8 September 1981) is an Indian music composer who predominantly does Malayalam language films.

 Early career

 After completing his Sound engineering in Chennai, he went on to work with A.R.Rahman.
 After a short stint with him, he moved on and settled in Pune, where he started scoring for ad jingles, web sonics, and short films.
 Pillai considers A.R.Rahman to be his professional guide and mentor.

 In early 2004, Pillai got his first break to compose a radio jingle and then went on to compose jingles, for both radio and television consumption.

 In the year 2007, Prashant scored music for Bejoy Nambiar's, critically acclaimed short film Rahu where he teamed with singer K. S. Krishnan.
 Bejoy's uncanny knack of selecting unusual and experimental sounds, resulted in Prashant working on a soundtrack, which he still claims to be his best.
 Rahu soundtrack features Murtaza and Qadir Khan, sons of the Ustad Ghulam Mustafa Khan.
 They feature in the soundtrack for the Sufi song, "Betaabi".
 This song was later used in a Malayalam film City of God.